 Why should sport management educators hear from the person or people being interviewed?

 How does this interview relate back to scholarly work in sport management education?

 Authors are encouraged to consult the Pedagogical Innovations editor with their submission ideas for this section.

 Exemplary Contributions are invited from prominent scholars and practitioners.
 Note: Uninvited manuscripts are not accepted for this section.

 SMEJ is collaborating with the Teaching & Learning Fair held in conjunction with the NASSM conference to provide researchers an opportunity to publish works that are extended descriptions of presentations from the Teaching & Learning Fair.
-The goal of the extended abstract is to describe and explain a project or strategy that has been successfully implemented in the sport management classroom.
-The aim of an extended abstract is to share practical ideas in a scholarly manner that is easily accessible and understandable.
-The submission should contain references, comparisons to related works, and other details that could not be included in the Teaching & Learning Fair abstract due to word restrictions.
+The goal of these submissions is to describe and explain a project or strategy that has been successfully implemented in the sport management classroom.
+The aim is to share practical ideas in a scholarly manner that is easily accessible and understandable.
+The submission should contain references, comparisons to related works, and other details that could not be included in the Teaching & Learning Fair presentation due to word restrictions.